 Use advanced imaging technology to improve lives.

 At UON we prepare diagnostic radiography students for a dynamic career using advanced imaging technology.
 Learn how create medical images to diagnose and manage patient health, combining sophisticated technology and medical expertise to save and improve lives.

-What is diagnostic radiography?
 Diagnostic radiography is an important first step to diagnosing, treating and managing injuries and disease.
 Along with pathology, diagnostic radiography is the largest diagnostic test performed.
-The medical images you produce will allow patients to be diagnosed accurately, and can directly impact a patient’s treatment plan and overall recovery.
+The medical images you will learn to you produce will allow patients to be diagnosed accurately, and can directly impact a patient’s treatment plan and overall recovery.

-UON’s Bachelor of Medical Radiation Science (Honours) (Diagnostic Radiography) has a strong foundation in physical, biomedical and behavioural sciences.
+Students who study UON’s Bachelor of Medical Radiation Science (Honours) (Diagnostic Radiography) will develop a strong foundation in physical, biomedical and behavioural sciences.
 You will:

 All UON medical radiation science students graduate with Honours, giving you a distinct advantage when seeking employment.
 As part of the honours component you can choose from two study pathways.